spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/toggler-radio/README.md

 # toggler-radio (molecule)

-Initiate functionality to add specific class to some element from array of DOM-elements and remove if from the rest of elements if radio-button is selected.
+Initiates functionality to add specific class to some element from array of DOM-elements and remove if from the rest of elements if radio-button is selected.